staticninja/IDS6938-SimulationTechniques/Homework1/Readme.md

 }
 </pre>
 <p>Step (c)</p>
-Graph of RK1, RK2, RK4, and the Exact Solutions
+Graph of RK1, RK2, RK4, and the Exact Solutions.
+Changes
 ![](images/PartC.eps?raw=true)

 The assignment is due: Monday, February 27 at 11:59PM (EST)